mrabarnett/mrab-regex/README.rst

 Added capture subscripting for ``expandf`` and ``subf``/``subfn`` (`Hg issue 133 <https://github.com/mrabarnett/mrab-regex/issues/133>`_)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can now use subscripting to get the captures of a repeated capture group.
+You can use subscripting to get the captures of a repeated group.

-Examples:

 .. sourcecode:: python